keikai/doc/dev-ref/Control_Components.md

 ## Formula Bar

-The `showToolbar` attribute controls formula bar's visibility, and it only accepts boolean literal.
+The `showToolbar` attribute controls formula bar's visibility, and it only accepts boolean values.

 Default: `false`